 Biography (longer version):

 Clare Best’s first full collection, Excisions, was shortlisted for the Seamus Heaney Centre Prize 2012.
 She has performed her autobiographical poem cycle ‘Self-portrait without Breasts’ across the UK and Ireland, and in the USA and Canada.
 Other poetry publications include Treasure Ground, Breastless and CELL.
 Springlines – a collaboration with the painter Mary Anne Aytoun-Ellis, and part of their project exploring hidden and mysterious bodies of water – was published in 2017 by Little Toller Books.
 Clare’s prose memoir The Missing List was a finalist in the Mslexia Memoir Competition 2014/15 and was published in September 2018.
 A new poetry collection, Each Other, came out with Waterloo Press in autumn 2019.
 Clare has been a bookbinder, a bookseller and an editor and she currently teaches Creative Writing for the Open University.
 She was a co-founder of Needlewriters, the quarterly reading series in Lewes and is now part of the festival team for Poetry in Aldeburgh.
 She has held writing residencies in a range of settings including HMP Shepton Mallet, Woodlands Organic Farm on the Lincolnshire Fens and the University of Brighton.
-Recently, Clare has been writing libretti and making opera (and other works for voice) at the Guildhall School of Music & Drama and has a Fellowship there in 2020-2021; during this time she worked on three chamber operas and several other vocal projects.
+In 2020 Clare was awarded a MA (Distinction) in Opera Making at the Guildhall School of Music & Drama and has a Fellowship there in 2020-2021; during this time she worked on three chamber operas and several other vocal projects.

 Clare Best’s most recent books are her prose memoir The Missing List (September 2018, Linen Press) and a new poetry collection Each Other, published by Waterloo Press in autumn 2019.
 Other publications include Excisions; Breastless; CELL; Springlines.
 Recent work published in Envoi, Agenda and Under the Radar.